facontidavide/SafeCppAny/README.md

 # SafeVariantNumber
 The purpose of this tiny header-only library is to provide a type called SafeVariantNumber which can hold any integral or floating point number.
-Additionally it provides a safe way to convert a value between the original type and a different one.
+Additionally, it provides a safe way to convert a value between the original type and a different one.

 In short: